antikmozib/Dupe-Clear/README.md

 # Dupe Clear
-A duplicate file cleaner for Windows.
+A duplicate file cleaner for Windows and Linux.

 ![Screenshot](screenshot.png?raw=true)